SEAnews Issue:from time to time

 A monk asked: "How can I see your original master?"

-"If two people both reach the ultimate, then there is no barrier of age between them." answered the Master.
 The monk tried asking about what still puzzled him.
 The Master said to him: "Do not trace the previous steps, but raise another question."
 The monk made no answer.
-YunJu, another disciple, replied for him: "According to what you say, I cannot see your original master."
+YunJu, an elder monk, replied for him: "According to what you say, I cannot see your original master."

 The Master then continued: "Is there any one who does not show his gratitude to the 'Four Graces (Heaven/ Earth/ Lord/ Parents)' and the 'Three Existences (Intelligences / Destiny/ Animateness)'."
 If he does not understand the meaning of these, how can he be free from the suffering of the beginning and ending of existence.
 Every thought he has in his mind should be free from attachment to things, and also every step he takes should be free from attachment to his dwelling place.